oliveirafilipe/Votum/README.md

 | `!archive [range]` | Allows you to view past motions.
 Provide a range of numbers to view a summary, or provide a single number to view a motion.
 | `!archive export` | Exports your council's data as a JSON file.

-<h2 align="center">Usage Examples</h2>
+<h3>Usage Examples</h3>

-Creating a motion
+Creating a motion:

 <p align="center">
 <img src="images/!motionExample.png">
 </p>

-Voting in a motion
+Voting in a motion:

 <p align="center">
   <img src="images/!yesNoAbstainExample.png">
 </p>

-Mentioning members who haven't voted
+Mentioning members who haven't voted:

 <p align="center">
   <img src="images/!lazyvotersExample.png">